delucks/pbnj/README.md

 # pbjbt
+# birch
+# sammich
+# spcc/specc = simple python chat client
+# circuit = contemporary irc user interaction toolkit

+TODO:
+- Decide on a license
+- Make a setup.py such that we can get into pypi
+- Ensure that the whole thing builds properly every time (test it)
+- Write a full implementation of a bot using the framework

 pbjbt is an python IRC bot library and framework.
 It's designed so you can write an absolute minimum of boilerplate to have a fully working and extensible bot.